griffinross2/Ground-Control/README.md

 # Ground-Control
-Custom ground station software for Purdue Space Program flight computers
+Welcome to Ground-Control, a custom ground station software for Purdue Space Program flight computers.

+## Dependencies
+* CMake
+* A C++ compiler
+* OpenGL 4.5 support
+* Everything else is automatically installed!

+## How to Build
+* Clone the repository
+* Run CMake